-For those wondering “can executor sell property of an estate”, the short answer is Yes, unless there are restrictions in his Letters Testamentary which requires court approval before selling the property or there is a restriction that limits the administration of the estate to a certain amount.
+For those wondering “can executor of an estate sell property of the estate”, the short answer is Yes, unless there are restrictions in his Letters Testamentary which requires court approval before selling the property or there is a restriction that limits the administration of the estate to a certain amount.
 Once the executor is appointed by the court, the executor may act on authority of New York State law to marshal the assets of the estate, pay debts and expenses and disburse the remainder of the estate to the rightful beneficiaries.
 That can include a house, bank account, stock portfolio, automobiles, and any other assets of an estate.

 However, even though the executor does not legally have to have the beneficiaries’ approval, it may still be a good idea for the executor to communicate with the beneficiaries in a way that can be later proven in court (such as email) to confirm in writing that they agree with the executor’s decision.